 Please be thoughtful of the health impact your interactions have in hiring or being a Family Helper regarding the coronavirus pandemic.
-For general guidance, please see the 2019 Novel Coronavirus COVID-19.
+For general guidance, please see the COVID-19 information.

-The Family Helpers Posting Board connects current U-M students, recent U-M graduates, and benefits-eligible U-M retirees who offer occasional, partial week, or short-term support to current U-M faculty, staff, and students only, and for their household family members only, in their Ann Arbor-area homes.
-Services offered may include babysitting or child care, tutoring (virtually or in-person), adult or elder care, pet care, house sitting, yard work, or housekeeping.
-Also, Michigan Medicine COVID-19 Support for families is a category during this time.
+The Family Helpers Posting Board connects current U-M students, recent U-M graduates, and benefits-eligible U-M retirees who are available to hire for occasional, partial week, part-time, or short-term support to current U-M employees and students.
+Services offered may include child care or babysitting, personal care (PCA support), elder care, pet care, tutoring, house sitting, and house or yard work.

-- Services are provided in the Ann Arbor-area family homes of current U-M faculty, staff, and students only, and for their household family members only.
+- Services are provided in the Ann Arbor-area homes of currently employed or enrolled U-M faculty, staff, and students, and for those in their household.

-- Most Family Helpers are full-time students with important school-related obligations.
-Therefore, if you need more than partial week or occasional help (especially during the academic year), or if you are not receiving replies, you may want to also use Care.com, Additional Child Care Options, Child Care Resources, or Elder Care Resources.
-In addition, you could indicate in your post that you'll consider two or more helpers to fill the days and times needed.
+- Most Family Helpers are full-time students with school-related obligations.
+Therefore, if you need more than part-time or occasional help (especially during the academic year), or if you are not receiving responses, please also consider Care.com, Additional Child Care Options, Child Care or Elder Care Resources.
+Also, you could indicate that you'll consider two or more helpers to fill your job.

-- Many of our Family Helpers do not have cars, so are unable to provide transportation, and may need to use the bus system or request a ride.
+- Many Family Helpers do not have cars, so are unable to provide transportation, and may need to walk, bike, bus, or request a ride.

 - Faculty and staff members are not eligible to register as Family Helpers.